Indian Flat bread

-Take the flour in a bowl, add the salt and slowly start adding the water and make a soft and elastic dough.
+Take the flour in a bowl, add the salt and slowly start adding the water and make a soft and silky dough.

-After the flour has become into a dough, then take the dough out of the bowl, add a few drops of ghee/butter and start to knead it on the kitchen counter until it becomes nice and shiny and it doesn't stick to your hands.
-I love this step, it's like meditation for me.
+Add a few drops of ghee/butter and start to knead it on the kitchen counter until it becomes nice and shiny and it doesn't stick to your hands.

 Now make either 6 or 8 portions from the dough.
 Like a gold ball size.

 Take one ball of dough out, dust it with some dry flour, shake the extra bit and with the help of a rolling pin start to roll out a flat chapati.